 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 FQ = fiscal quarter.

 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

 When that red line (AR growth) crosses above the green line (revenue growth), I know I need to consult the filings.
 Similarly, a spike in the blue bars indicates a trend worth worrying about.
-CLARCOR's latest average DSO stands at 66.1 days, and the end-of-quarter figure is 65.9 days.
+CLARCOR's latest average DSO stands at 66.8 days, and the end-of-quarter figure is 67.5 days.
 Differences in business models can generate variations in DSO, and business needs can require occasional fluctuations, but all things being equal, I like to see this figure stay steady.
-So, let's get back to our original question: Based on DSO and sales, does CLARCOR look like it might miss it numbers in the next quarter or two?
+So, let's get back to our original question: Based on DSO and sales, does CLARCOR look like it might miss its numbers in the next quarter or two?